Mobile, Alabama: Climate

-A 2007 study by WeatherBill, Inc. determined that Mobile is the wettest city in the contiguous 48 states, with 66.3 in of average annual rainfall over a 30-year period.
+A 2007 study determined that Mobile is the wettest city in the contiguous 48 states, with 66.3 in of average annual rainfall over a 30-year period.
 Mobile averages 120 days per year with at least 0.01 in of rain.
 Precipitation is heavy year-round.
 On average, July and August are the wettest months, with frequent and often-heavy shower and thunderstorm activity.
-October stands out as a slightly drier month than all others.
-Snow is rare in Mobile, with its last snowfall occurring on December 8, 2017; before this, the last snowfall had been nearly four years earlier, on January 27, 2014.
+October is slightly drier than other months.
+Snow is rare in Mobile.
+From 1996 to 2017, the city did not see snowfall.

+The most recent snowfall event occurred January 21, 2025, which produced record-breaking accumulations of up to 8.5 inches within the city and near-blizzard conditions.
+The snowfall event previous to this one was on December 8, 2017.

-Mobile is occasionally affected by major tropical storms and hurricanes.
-The city suffered a major natural disaster on the night of September 12, 1979, when category-3 Hurricane Frederic passed over the heart of the city.
+Mobile has been affected by major tropical storms and hurricanes.
+The city suffered a major natural disaster on the night of September 12, 1979, when Category-3 Hurricane Frederic passed over the heart of the city.
 The storm caused tremendous damage to Mobile and the surrounding area.
 Mobile had moderate damage from Hurricane Opal on October 4, 1995, and Hurricane Ivan on September 16, 2004.

-Mobile suffered millions of dollars in damage from Hurricane Katrina on August 29, 2005, which damaged much of the Gulf Coast cities.
+Mobile suffered millions of dollars in damage from Hurricane Katrina on August 29, 2005, which damaged many Gulf Coast cities.
 A storm surge of 11.45 ft, topped by higher waves, damaged eastern sections of the city with extensive flooding in downtown, the Battleship Parkway, and the elevated Jubilee Parkway.

-As can be seen in the above 2005 photograph, floodwaters covered stairs of the entrance to the Federal Courthouse, located three blocks from the waterfront.
+In 2020, on the 16th anniversary of Ivan, Hurricane Sally became the first Hurricane since Ivan to directly hit Alabama.
+Although a Category-2, Sally moved slowly through Alabama causing significant damage in its path.
+While the area was still recovering from Sally, a month later Hurricane Zeta struck the area as a Category-3.